-There were 2 million fewer poor people across the U.S. in 2015 than in 2014 and nearly 12,000 fewer poor Granite Staters.
+There were 2 million fewer poor people across the U.S. in 2015 than in 2014 and 60,300 fewer poor Wisconsinites.
 From 2011 to 2015, unemployment declined nationally from 10.3 percent to 6.3 percent.
 The proportion of Americans without health insurance plunged from 15.1 percent to 9.4 percent over the same five years.

 While communities of color in general saw substantial improvement, they remain disproportionately affected by poverty - and its associated costs.
-While 10.4 percent of non-Hispanic whites in the U.S. were poor in 2015, the poverty rate was 25.4 percent for African Americans and 22.6 percent for Latinos.2
+While 9.0 percent of non-Hispanic whites in Wisconsin were poor in 2015, the poverty rate was 33.2 percent for African Americans and 25.9 percent for Latinos.2

-People aged 65 or older saw their poverty rate drop from 9.5 percent to 9.0 percent from 2014 to 2015 nationally, and in New Hampshire 6.1 percent of seniors were poor, statistically unchanged from the previous year.
+People aged 65 or older saw their poverty rate drop from 9.5 percent to 9.0 percent from 2014 to 2015 nationally, and in Wisconsin 7.1 percent of seniors were poor, statistically unchanged from the previous year.
 However, the Census Bureau's Supplemental Poverty Measure counts income and expenditures more fully, and the differing budgets of seniors (such as more medical expenses) leads to a nationwide poverty rate of 13.7 percent for this group using this alternative measure.

-Children remain more likely to be poor in America than any other age group, with more than one in ten in poverty in New Hampshire in 2015 (10.7 percent), down from 13.0 percent in 2014.
+Children remain more likely to be poor in America than any other age group, with nearly one in six in poverty in Wisconsin in 2015 (16.4 percent), down from 18.4 percent in 2014.
 As with adults, children of color experience poverty at much higher rates that their white peers.
-In fact, African American and Latino children are roughly 2.5 times more likely to be poor than white children.
-In 2015, 12.5 percent of non-Hispanic white children in the U.S. lived in poverty, while 36.5 percent of African American and 30.5 percent of Latino children were poor.
+In fact, African American and Latino children are three times more likely to be poor than white children.
+In 2015, 9.9 percent of non-Hispanic white children in Wisconsin lived in poverty, while 44.2 percent of African American and 32.9 percent of Latino children were poor.
 While their parents struggle to pay for necessities, children in poverty may pay in other ways, from damage to brain development to poorer physical and mental health, education and employment outcomes.

-Those with jobs are not immune - the Census Bureau data also show that in 58 percent of poor New Hampshire families, at least one person worked, although not always full time or year round.
+Those with jobs are not immune - the Census Bureau data also show that in 69 percent of poor Wisconsin families, at least one person worked, although not always full time or year round.
 Even when work and other income helps people to live up to twice the poverty line (up to \$37,742 for a family of three), most people recognize that making ends meet is not that easy for those this near poverty.
-Here, one in five Granite Staters are trying to get by with incomes this low.
+Here, 29 percent of Wisconsinites are trying to get by with incomes this low.
 High costs affect them too, and may lead to the downward spiral to debt and poverty that the right policy choices can prevent.